dlaf88/dlaf88.github.io/_posts/2021-08-01-array-buffers-in-javascript.md

 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000 11111111

 ```
-The `Uint16Array` will organize the bits into sets of 16 bits (2 bytes) each.
-If we try to use`Uint16Array` there are some bits which are left behind.
+The `Uint16Array` will organize the bits for manipulation into sets of 16 bits (2 bytes) each.
+If we try to use`Uint16Array` to change the "hello world" bytes, there are some bits which are left behind.
 ```BASH
 0000000000000000 0000000000000000 0000000000000000 0000000000000000 0000000000000000 (0000000)<= left behind